9 Different Types of Herons in North America

 by Becky Matsubara is licensed under CC BY 2.0

-The Bare-Throated Tiger Heron, or Tigrisoma mexicanum, is also one of North America’s most fascinating types of herons.
+The Bare-Throated Tiger Heron, or Tigrisoma mexicanum, is also one of North America’s most fascinating herons.

-It is native to the southeastern United States and parts of Mexico.
-The bird is a large wading bird with a striking black and white coloration.
+It is a large wading bird native to the southeastern United States and parts of Mexico.
+It is strikingly black-and-white in color.

 Its head and neck are covered in black feathers, while its back and wings are white.
 It has a long yellow bill and yellow legs and feet.